ismailouzy/alx-low_level_programming/0x09-static_libraries/README.md

-a readme file for static libraries
+readme file for static libraries